This beer chicken recipe is perfect for fall. Cooking with beer is one of my passions. Beer braised chicken and onions recipe is perfect for fall.

 Beer has been around for a VERY long time.
 It dates back to ancient Mesopotamia.
 The discovery of beer was a happy accident.
 Here's what happened: someone left moistened grain to make gruel unattended for a couple of days.
 The result: a fizzy "beverage" that was both sweet and slightly inebriating.

 How could this be?
 Well, it' chemistry.
 Neighboring yeasts fermented the sugar in the grain and turned it into alcohol.
 Thus intended bread became BEER!

-Enjoy your Oktoberfest with my beer braised chicken and onions recipe.
+Enjoy your Oktoberfest with my Dutch oven beer braised chicken and onions recipe.
 Don't forget to share the recipe with friends and family.
-Also, leave me a comment if you have a couple of extra minutes.
-I would love to hear from you.

 I absolutely love Le Creuset cookware.
 The quality and the different colors are such a nice addition to your kitchen.
 Here are some of my favorite ones.
-Just to let you know, if you purchase a piece, I get a small commission which helps me maintain my site.
+Just to let you know, if you purchase a piece, I get a small commission at no cost to you, which helps me maintain my site.